bpucker/MYB_annotator/README.md

 * **07a_repr_MYBs.txt** this file is generated if you choose to represent groups of paralogs by only one representative sequence (--collapse).

 * **07b_repr_MYBs.fasta** this file is generated if you choose to represent groups of paralogs by only one representative sequence (--collapse).
-The sequences contained in this FASTA file represent one group of paralogos.
+The sequences contained in this FASTA file represent one group of paralogs.
 All singletons are included as well.

 * **08a_repr_ath_MYBs.fasta** this file contains all representative sequences (see #7) and also the _Arabidopsis thaliana_ MYB sequences.
 Therefore, this file is only generated if groups of paralogs are collapsed to one representative sequence (--collapse) and the necessary _Arabidopsis thaliana_ MYB sequences are provided (--ath).